Did you know there are life insurance products that insure two people under one policy?

 What is Joint Life Insurance?

 A joint life policy requires a single application and the death benefit is paid out only once.
 Generally, the pay-out is in the form of a tax-free lump sum.
 Your beneficiaries can use the proceeds to pay for everyday living costs, cover debts, or however they like.
-The coverage ends when the policy pays out.
+The joint life insurance pays ends when the life insurace policy pays out.

 Joint life insurance policies are either joint first-to-die or joint last-to-die.